HardlyDifficult/Tutorials/Outline.md

 Update the platform's SpriteRenderer to Draw Mode: Tiled and adjust the width so we can begin to design the level.

-Note: a warning will appear in the inspector and there may be visual artifacts which we will address below.
+Note: a warning may appear in the inspector and there may be visual artifacts which we will address below.

 <details><summary>How</summary>